vladventura/ambience/README.md

 Download the latest stable build of Flutter for your current operating system [here](https://docs.flutter.dev/get-started/install/).

 ### Flutter installation: Windows
-- Extract the contents of the downloaded zip file, and copy them to a folder of your preference.
+- Extract the contents of the downloaded Flutter zip file, and copy them to a folder of your preference.
 It is recommended that you extract it in your user's root folder.
 Usually, the path is in the shape of ```C:\Users\%user_name%\```.
 This should result in having a new folder with this path: ```C:\Users\%user_name%\flutter```.

 **Do not extract the zip file in a folder that requires special permissions.
 This will make Flutter only be accessible by elevated permissions shells.**